NORTH CHICAGO, Ill.,

 percent reduction in Eczema Area and Severity Index.

-clear or almost clear (0/1) with at least two grades of reduction
+Atopic Dermatitis of clear or almost clear (0/1) with at least two

-Atopic dermatitis is a chronic, relapsing inflammatory condition
+Atopic dermatitis is a common, chronic, relapsing, inflammatory

-some point in their lifetime.13 Between 20 and 46
+of adults at some point in their lifetime.15 Between 20

-percent of adults with atopic dermatitis have moderate to severe
+and 46 percent of adults with atopic dermatitis have moderate to

 physical, psychological and economic burden on individuals impacted